A Double-station Access Protocol for Optical Wireless Scattering Communication Networks: Double Station CSMA Protocol with Multiple Backoff Mechanism

 For each time counter $T_{i,j}$, $W_{i,j}$ is selected as $2^{m_{i,j}} W_0$, where $m_{i,j}$ takes from $0,1,2,\cdots,M-1$ with $W_{\max} = 2^{M-1} W_0$.
 Furthermore, the time counters are decremented as long as the channel is sensed idle, as the \textbf{backoff} process in the CSMA/CA protrocol, and keep unchanged when the channel is sensed busy.
 More specifically, the proposed protocol is characterized into the following $3$ parts.

-\begin{itemize} \item[1)]Once a time counter $T_{i,j}$ of station $i$ decreased to $0$, its backoff process is stopped, and station $i$ conducts the following active transmission: \begin{itemize} \item[1a)] It sends the RTS frame (request to send frame) to the destination, which contains its 2-dimensional index $(i,j)$, as shown in Figure \ref{fig:RTS}, and waits for the PTA frame (partner activate) from the destination.
+\begin{itemize} \item[1)]Once a time counter $T_{i,j}$ of station $i$ decreases to $0$, its backoff process is stopped, and station $i$ conducts the following active transmission: \begin{itemize} \item[1a)] It sends the RTS frame (request to send frame) to the destination, which contains its 2-dimensional index $(i,j)$, as shown in Figure \ref{fig:flowchart}.4., and waits for the PTA frame (partner activate) from the destination.

-\item[1b)] Once receiving the PTA frame, it waits for the DFTrigger frame (data frame trigger) from the destination.
-In case of missing the PTA frame, it doubles the contention window of $T_{i,j}$ by updating $W_{i,j} \gets 2 W_{i,j}$, and jump to step \emph{1e)}.
+\item[1b)] Once receiving the PTA frame, it waits for the CTS-S frame (clear to send-superimposed transmission) from the destination.
+In case of missing the PTA frame (waiting for the period of PTA frame but failing to receive the PTA frame), it doubles the contention window of $T_{i,j}$ by updating $W_{i,j} \gets 2 W_{i,j}$, as shown in Figure \ref{fig:flowchart}.8., and jump to step \emph{1e)}.

-\item[1c)] After receiving the DFTrigger, it transmits data frame to the destination, as shown in Figure \ref{fig:DATA}, and waits for ACK (acknowledgement) from the destination.
+\item[1c)] After receiving the CTS-S, it transmits data frame to the destination, as shown in Figure \ref{fig:flowchart}.14., and waits for ACK (acknowledgement) from the destination.

 \item[1d)] On receiving the ACK, it resets the contention window of $T_{i,j}$ to $W_0$, i.e., $W_{i,j} \gets W_0$.

 \item[1e)] Randomly choose an integer from $[0,W_{i,j}-1]$ for $T_{i,j}$ as its initial backoff value, and restarts the backoff process in a DIFS.
 Other time counters also reactive their previous backoff process in a DIFS. \end{itemize} \end{itemize}